Aror: History

 As Roruka, capital of the Sauvira Kingdom, it is mentioned as an important trading center in early Buddhist literature.
 In the Chachnamah, members of the Brahman group were noted in the city of Aror.
 Little is known about the city's history prior to the Arab invasion in the 8th century CE.
 Sauvīra was an ancient kingdom of the lower Indus Valley.
-Aror was the capital of the Rai dynasty and then the Brahman dynasty that once ruled northern Sindh.
+Aror was first the capital of the Ror dynasty (founded by Raja Dhaj, around the 450 BC which lasted until the 490 AC), then Rai dynasty and after that Brahman dynasty that once ruled northern Sindh.

 Aror is the ancestral town of the Arora community.
 In 711, Aror was captured by the army of Umayyad general Muhammad ibn al-Qasim.

 In 962 it was hit by a massive earthquake that changed the course of the Indus River and ruined the town's mud brick building, thereby setting into play the city's decline, and eventual re-settlement at Rohri, along the modern-day shores of the Indus.